- The definition of discount is reduced prices or something being sold at a price lower than that item is normally sold for.

 An example of a discount is 10 percent off.

-Origin: < OFr desconter, to count off < ML discomputare: see dis- & compute
+Origin: ; from Old French desconter, to count off ; from Midieval Latin discomputare: see dis- and amp; compute

 verb dis·count·ed, dis·count·ing, dis·counts verb, transitive